 Have I done their work for them?

-Of course not.
-They would be incapable of making decisions for themselves, of practicing the skills so essential to adulthood, and I would consider myself a failure as a parent if I had chosen that route.
+Certainly not.
+They would be incapable of making decisions for themselves, of practicing the skills so critical to adulthood, and I would be a failure as a parent if I had chosen that route.
 I will say that I’ve loosened the apron strings as needed – differently – and at different times, when it comes to each of my children.
 I’ve parented imperfectly, and by my gut.

 Numbers Do Not Lie